iagonuvem/farmer-core-solana/README.md

 ---

 ## 16. Optional: PackPointer Integration
-This program does not depend on Farmer Core packs, but may optionally allow:
+This program does not depend on katubaya packs, but may optionally allow:
 - `publish_pack_pointer(...)`
 - linking offers to packs for provenance

-This keeps Farmer Core data farmer-owned and portable, while enabling third-party Bridges.
+This keeps katubaya data farmer-owned and portable, while enabling third-party Bridges.

 ---